harrydryden/deliberation/docs/api/README.md

 # API Documentation

 This document provides comprehensive documentation for the Democratic Deliberation Platform API.
+We've designed it to be straightforward and well-documented for developers.

 ## Base URL